 Read review: Keurig K-Cafe

 Cuisinart 14-Cup Programmable

-The Cuisinart 14-Cup Programmable was second only to the OXO Barista Brain in our taste testing and still produced a pleasant, bold cup of coffee.
+The Cuisinart 14-Cup Programmable was second only to the OXO Barista Brain in our taste testing and still produced a pleasant, bold pot of coffee.
 It scored slightly lower in user friendliness and ease of cleaning but was still a top-performer among the machines that we tested.
-With a list price that is half that of the OXO this is a great choice if you want a high-end coffee maker but don't want to spend $200 on our Editors' Choice award-winning OXO.

 Analysis and Test Results

 For many, the coffee maker is the crown jewel of the countertop, capable of making a life-sustaining elixir in just a few minutes.
 For one of these caffeine caterers to do its job effectively, it must make a good tasting cup in an easy and efficient manner.
 We designed our testing around this ideal.

 Our overall scores represent the results from our 10 individual tests, which we divided into 4 separate testing metrics.
 These metrics assessed each machine's convenience, user friendliness, cleaning difficulty, and, of course, how good the coffee tasted.
 The detailed results from these testing metrics are discussed in the sections below.